chapel-lang/chapel/doc/rst/language/spec/classes.rst

 A basic class type is given simply by the class name for non-generic classes.
 Generic classes must be instantiated to serve as a fully-specified type, for example to declare a variable.
-This is done with type constructors, which are defined in :ref:`Type_Constructors`.
+This is done with type constructors, which are defined in Section :ref:`Type_Constructors`.